 How should I use my data breach policy, letter and reporting template?

-Your company’s data breach policy, letter and reporting template document outline the policy your company should adopt and processes you should enact in the event of a data breach.
+Your company’s data breach policy, letter and reporting template document outline the policy your company should adopt, and processes you should enact in the event of a data breach.
 The accompanying reporting template will provide your company with a space to record and report those breaches.
 You should complete these templates where necessary, and store these with your GDPR documents for safekeeping.

 Will I need to update my data breach policy, letter and reporting template?